 Some preschools in some states also offer programs for three-year-olds – these are much shorter days than traditional four-year-old programs.
 Some long day care or child care centres offer a preschool program run by a qualified early childhood teacher.

 Your child will have the chance to join lots of art activities, and sing and make music.
 Your child will learn to be independent and to manage new tasks like looking after his own snack and bag.
 Preschool can also improve your child’s blossoming social skills.

 There might be a fee to attend preschool, because government funding doesn’t cover all the operating costs.

 Preschool is all about learning through play and structured activities.

-Whether it's finger painting, building a block castle, or singing with other kids, preschool will help your child increase their experiences and knowledge.
-Most pre-schools also offer open-ended activities which allow your child to develop at his own pace.
+Whether your child is finger painting, building a block castle, or singing with other kids, preschool will help your child increase her experiences and knowledge.
+Most preschools also offer open-ended play activities that allow your child to develop at her own pace.

 Indoor activities could include: